Igalia/phpreport/docs/user/tasks.rst

 * Calendar: indicates the selected date and you can click on it to go to a different date.

-* Copy tasks: copies the tasks from one date to the currently selected date.

-* Actions: create new task and save changes, expand and collapse all the panels, and use templates.
+* Actions: create new task and save changes, expand and collapse all the panels, copy tasks from another date and use templates.

 In the central area, you will see the tasks stored in the currently selected date, one panel per task.
 All panels have the same components, some are used to